Frequently asked questions

 For more information, view Truyu’s Privacy Policy.

-For ID usage alerts, monitoring an identity requires a successful identity verification check which requires validating an Australian Driver's License or Australian Passport, accompanied by a selfie.
+For ID alerts, monitoring an identity requires a successful identity verification check which requires validating an Australian Driver's License or Australian Passport, accompanied by a selfie.

 For data breach alerts, any email added for monitoring will be sent a verification code.
 You will need this verification code to start monitoring.